-Νο Assessment Requirement Reference/ Evidence Comments Compliance Status Recommendations is causing or is likely to cause material harm to the environment (whether the harm occurs on or off premises to which the licence applies), the authorised officer may request a written report of the event.
-EPA POEO Public Register R3.2 The licensee must make all reasonable inquiries in relation to the event and supply the report to the EPA within such time as may be specified in the request.
+Νο Assessment Requirement Reference/ Evidence Comments Compliance Status Recommendation R2.2 The licensee must provide written details of the notification to the EPA within 7 days of the date on which they became aware of the incident.
+Interview with Environmental Manager Annual Returns, 2020 - 2023 EPA POEO Public Register KEQPL stated written details are provided within 7 days of becoming aware of an incident to the EPA.
+No instances of non-compliance with this condition during the audit period were noted from a review of the Annual Reviews and EPA POEO Public Register. С N/A R3 Wr itten Report R3.1 Where an authorised officer of the EPA suspects on reasonable grounds that: a) Where this licence applies to premises, an event has occurred at the premises; or b) Where this licence applies to vehicles or mobile plant, an event has occurred in connection with the carrying out of the activities authorised by this licence, and the event has caused, is causing or is likely to cause material harm to the environment (whether the harm occurs on or off premises to which the licence applies), Interview with Environmental Manager EPA POEO Public Register KEQPL stated no EPA officer has requested a written report under this condition within the audit period.
+NT N/A the authorised officer may request a written report of the event.
+R3.2 The licensee must make all reasonable inquiries in relation to the event and supply the report to the EPA within such time as may be specified in the request.
 Interview with Environmental Manager EPA POEO Public Register As above NT N/A R3.3 The request may require a report which includes any or all of the following information: a) The cause, time and duration of the event. b) The type, volume and concentration of every pollutant discharged as a result of the event. c) The name, address and business hours telephone number of employees or agents of the licensee, or a specified class of them, who witnessed the event. d) The name, address and business hours telephone number of every other person (of whom the licensee is aware) who witnessed the event, unless the licensee has been unable to obtain that information after making reasonable effort. e) Action taken by the licensee in relation to the event, including any follow-up contact with any complainants. f) Details of any measure taken or proposed to be taken to prevent or mitigate against a recurrence of such an event; and g) Any other relevant matters.
 Interview with Environmental Manager EPA POEO Public Register As above NT N/A R3.4 The EPA may make a written request for further details in relation to any of the above matters if it is not satisfied with the report provided by the licensee.
 The licensee must provide such further details to the EPA within the time specified in the request.
 Interview with Environmental Manager EPA POEO Public Register KEQPL stated no written requests have been made under this condition within the audit period.
 NT N/A